Mary N. Carrington, Ph.D.

 Areas of Expertise

 In the era where massive datasets are publicly available, and our own immunogenetic database is extensive, we are particularly interested in developing novel computational approaches that will take advantage of these resources.
-These tools will allow us to estimate the effects of variation in immune response genes on human disease by combining the knowledge of genetic association data with biological function, and to this end we are involved in several large biobank-based studies.
+These tools will allow us to estimate the effects of variation in immune response genes on human disease by combining the knowledge of genetic association data with biological function, and to this end we are involved in analyses of several large biobank-based studies.

 Mary N. Carrington, Ph.D.

 Dr. Carrington obtained her Ph.D. at Iowa State University in the Immunobiology Department.
 She performed her postdoctoral studies in the departments of Immunology and Microbiology at Duke University and the University of North Carolina.
 Prior to her current appointment, she was a faculty member in the Immunology Department at Duke University.
 Dr. Carrington serves as a Steering Committee member of the Ragon Institute of MGH, MIT, and Harvard.
 In 2022, she was elected to the American Academy of Arts and Sciences.